 Nut Butter Substitutes: If you have an allergy to peanuts, or just don’t like the taste of peanuts, you can use other nut butters such as almond butter, cashew butter, or sunflower seed butter to replace the peanut butter in equal quantities.

-Sugar: I used granulated white sugar in this recipe, but feel free to use brown sugar instead or a mix or both white and brown sugar.
+Sugar: I used granulated white sugar in this recipe, but feel free to use light brown sugar, dark brown sugar, or coconut sugar instead.
 If you are diabetic or insulin-resistant, I highly recommend using Lakanto monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic-index).

 Vanilla Extract: I like adding a bit of vanilla extract to give it a bit of extra flavor.
 However, if you don’t like vanilla or don’t have it on hand, feel free to leave it out.

-Egg Substitutes: If you want to make this completely vegan, or have egg-allergies, simply substitute the egg for an egg replacer (such as the Bob’s Red Mill gluten-free egg replacer) or a chia egg, or a flax egg.
+Egg: The egg helps to better bind the ingredients together.
+I haven’t personally made this recipe without eggs, but if you are allergic to eggs, or want to make this completely vegan, simply substitute the egg for an egg replacer (such as the Bob’s Red Mill gluten-free egg replacer) or a chia egg, or a flax egg.
+(If you do make this recipe egg-free, please let me know how it goes in the comments below, I’d love to know!)

 Optional Cookie Add-Ins: Some fun ingredients you could add to these cookies include chopped peanuts, chocolate chips, chocolate chunks, or even cacao nibs.
 Think of this recipe as a base recipe to which you can add things to make your own creation depending on your preferences!